Ex-DoF: Expansion of Action Degree-of-Freedom with Virtual Camera Rotation for Omnidirectional Image: Introduction

 \section{Introduction}

 Vision-based robot control has been enabled by recent advances in machine learning and image recognition\cite{taiSurveyDeepNetwork2018}.
 While depth information is utilized in mainstream robot control~\cite{thrun2002probabilistic,biswas2012depth}, LiDAR or RGB-D cameras can be expensive and prone to failures that are related to light reflection or interference\cite{martinmartinDeteriorationDepthMeasurements2014,tangPerformanceTestAutonomous2020}.
-Conversely, the RGB camera operates in a wider range of environmental conditions and is relatively cheap.
-It can provide a wider field of view (FoV) easily; an extremal of that is the omnidirectional vision ($360^\circ$ FoV).
-The $360^\circ$ FoV without intrinsic blind spots can provide more robust and safe control\cite{hirose2018gonet,hirose2019deep}.
+Conversely, the RGB camera operates in a wider range of environmental conditions and its hardware cost is relatively low.
+In addition, it can provide a wider field of view (FoV) easily; an extremal of that is omnidirectional vision ($360^\circ$\,FoV).
+The $360^\circ$\,FoV without intrinsic blind spots can provide robust and safe control policies\cite{hirose2018gonet,hirose2019deep}.

 When machine learning is employed in the processing of visual information, generalization performance is a fundamental problem\cite{zhouDomainGeneralizationVision2021}.
-Given that deep learning-based image processing requires a vast amount of training data for effective generalization, it is necessary to collect robotic vision data in a wide variety of environments\cite{sunderhaufLimitsPotentialsDeep2018}.
-Data collection is relatively acceptable for mobile robots~\cite{hirose2018gonet,Burri25012016,Geiger2012CVPR,Cordts2016Cityscapes}, however, its cost will be problematic for robots with low mobility, such as robotic arms.
+Given that deep-learning-based image processing requires a vast amount of training data for effective generalization, it is necessary to collect robotic vision data in a wide variety of environments\cite{sunderhaufLimitsPotentialsDeep2018}.
+Data collection is relatively acceptable for mobile robots~\cite{hirose2018gonet,Burri25012016,Geiger2012CVPR,Cordts2016Cityscapes}, however, its cost can be problematic for robots with low mobility, such as robotic arms\cite{DBLP:conf/corl/SharmaMPG18,DBLP:conf/corl/DasariETNBSSLF19,DBLP:conf/iros/MandlekarBSTGZG19,ebertBridgeDataBoosting2021}.
 If the data are dependent on the robot type, this issue will be much more severe; data must be collected for each robot in different environments.